Burning when I pee?

 Painful peeing is bad in the sense that you're experiencing discomfort or pain; however, the good news is that cause is most likely easy to treat.
 For women and men, burning when you pee is usually a symptom of an infection, like a urinary tract infection (UTI) or a sexually transmitted infection (STI).
 Symptoms may include:

 Depending on the type of infection, you can use different strategies to prevent future infections.
-If you have an STI, you may choose to use condoms in the future during sex, which can help prevent the spread of many STIs.
-Talking with your partner(s) before having sex about STIs can also help guide decisions about sex.
-Frequent sufferers of UTIs may can prevent the infections that cause burning and related symptoms — here are a few ideas to keep a UTI at bay:
+Talking with your partner(s) about safer sex strategies and how to reduce the risk of STIs before getting between the sheets is a good idea.
+Using condoms and/or other barriers in the future can help prevent the spread of many STIs.
+Those who suffer from frequent UTIs may be able to prevent the infections that cause burning and related symptoms.
+Here are a few ideas to keep a UTI at bay:

 - Drinking unsweetened cranberry juice (or taking concentrated cranberry pills or powder, often found at health food stores) creates an unsupportive environment in the bladder and urethra for the infection-causing bacteria.